-Freedom of Information: Right to know request
+Freedom of Information request: Right to know request

-Thank you for your request for information about 5G masts in Kent.

-We received this request on 30 March and have considered it under the Freedom of Information Act 2000 ("the FOI Act") and the Environmental Information Regulations 2004 ("the EIR").
+Thank you for your request for information concerning 5G masts in Swindon, SN3 4DU, and the Swindon Wiltshire area.
+Your request was received on 4 October 2023 and we have considered it under the Environmental Information Regulations 2004 ('the EIR').

-Your request
+Your request & our response